Kalyan20/EventsDomain/README.md

 This project is built on Spring boot with Spring JPA data and inbuild inmemory (H2 hsqlDB) Services are implemented with Spring Rest controller

-Data creation is happened when the endpoints are invoked and autommatic deletion of data when the server is shut down.
+Data creation is happened when the endpoints are invoked and automatic deletion of data when the server is shut down.

 Endpoints: